-BME I6300 - Engineering, Entrepreneurship and Business Leadership
+BME 16300 - Engineering, Entrepreneurship and Business Leadership

-This course will compare the "Lean Start-up Method" that has come to dominate the high-tech and start-up worlds versus traditional business planning approaches for launching new ventures.
-The Lean Start-up Method favors experimentation, customer feedback and iterative design over traditional business approaches that rely on big design and planning and big design up front.
-Students will learn how to use a combination of business-hypothesis-driven experimentation, feedback and iterative product releases to speed product development cycles, understand capital market and risk, and strategies for product launches.
-Students will participate in comparison studies of start-up approaches versus traditional business planning models.
-Credits: 3.
-Contact Hours: 3 hr./wk.
+This course will focus on the Lean Start-up Method that has come to dominate the high-tech and start-up worlds.
+The Lean Start-up Method favors experimentation, customer feedback, and iterative design over traditional business approaches that rely on big design and planning up front.
+Students will learn how to use a combination of business-hypothesis-driven experimentation, feedback, and iterative product releases to speed up product development cycles, understand capital market and risk, and develop strategies for product launches.

-BME I6400 - Translational Challenges in Diagnostics, Devices and Therapeutics
+BME 16400 - Translational Challenges in Diagnostics, Devices and Therapeutics

 This course covers a broad range of topics in the development and operation of medical diagnostics, devices, and therapeutics and combines lectures, readings, case studies, and class discussion.
-Biomedical Engineering and clinical faculty will discuss the challenges they encounter in their practice, and opportunities for advancing their fields by new inventions, and discoveries.
-Focus will be on existing and emerging biomedical technologies, in terms of their core physiology and engineering, and their societal and economic costs.
-Students will actively participate in organizing the lectures and discussing potential experimental solutions to these problems.
+Faculty and experts in biomedical engineering, biotechnology, healthcare and relevant industries will discuss the challenges they encounter in their practice, and opportunities for advancing their fields by new inventions and discoveries.
+Focus will be on existing and emerging biomedical and clinical technologies, in terms of their core physiology, engineering, societal and economic costs.
+Students will actively participate in verbal and written assignments to examine and evaluate individual technologies.
+Additionally, students will work together to co-create an environment for robust.